Ukraine's leaders say have U.S. backing to take on "aggressors"

 "Most traders are sceptical, as the U.S. government and Russia keep on blaming each other for failing to de-escalate the crisis in eastern Ukraine after the Geneva meeting," Alexandr Maksimov, an analyst at AForex investment house, wrote in a note.

-The EU has been more cautious than the United States in imposing sanctions on Russia, with some member states worried about antagonising a country supplying a third of Europe's gas.
+The EU has been more cautious than the United States in imposing sanctions on Russia, with some member states worried about antagonising a country that supplies a third of Europe's gas.

 (Additional reporting by Natalia Zinets and Richard Balmforth in Kiev and Nigel Stephenson in Moscow; Writing by Christian Lowe; Editing by Anna Willard)